Bulletin from the Annual General Meeting of Coor Service Management Holding AB (publ) 2019

 The Meeting adopted guidelines for remuneration to senior management in accordance with the proposal of the Board of Directors.

-The Meeting also approved the proposal of the Board of Directors regarding implementation of a long-term incentive program, and hedging arrangements in respect of the program including an equity swap agreement with a third party.
+The Meeting also approved the proposal of the Board of Directors regarding implementation of a long-term incentive program, and hedging arrangements in respect of the program including acquisition and transfer of own shares.

 The Meeting resolved in accordance with the proposal of the Board of Directors to authorise the Board of Directors to resolve on acquisitions and transfers of own shares.
 So many shares may, at the most, be repurchased so that the company's holding does not at any time exceed 10 percent of the total number of shares in the company.